parklab/comparative-website/chromatin.md

 ## <a name="Hi-C defined topological domains"></a> Hi-C defined topological domains

-The data were downloaded from published paper XXX and YYY.
-Here are the genomic coordinates used in our study.
+The data were downloaded from  [Dixon _et al._, "Topological domains in mammalian genomes identified by analysis of chromatin interactions", Nature (2012)](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3356448) and [Sexton _et al._, "Three-dimensional folding and functional organization principles of the Drosophila genome", Cell (2012)](http://www.sciencedirect.com/science/article/pii/S0092867412000165).
+Here are the genomic coordinates used in our study:

 *   [human (hg19)]()
 *   [fly (dm3)]()